 Aerial View Sign.
 A sign that is applied or placed upon the roof surface, approximately parallel with the roof plane, and intended to be viewed from the sky.
-This type of sign may only be allowed through a Sign District or Comprehensive Sign Program.
+This type of sign may only be allowed through a Tier 1 or Tier 2 Sign District or Comprehensive Sign Program.